banknich-MSIS/HoosierPrepPortal/README.md

 ### Creating Your First Exam

-**Option 1: Exam Generator (Fast)**
 1. Navigate to "Exam Generator" from the sidebar
 2. Upload your study materials
 3. Configure settings (question count, difficulty, types)
 4. Click "Generate Exam"
 5. Start the exam from your Dashboard

-**Option 2: AI Assistant (Guided)**
-1. Navigate to "AI Assistant" from the sidebar
-2. Chat with the AI about what you want to study
-3. Upload files during the conversation
-4. AI helps configure the exam based on your needs
-5. Generate and take the exam from your Dashboard

 ### Taking Exams